PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DaySkipperJPN.md

 1. System time: Un-synced
 2. The language for your Switch must be set to Japanese (日本語).
 3. Set the date to the 1st of a month with 31 days that is not March.
-3. The VS (Y-COMM) glitch must be active.
+4. The VS (Y-COMM) glitch must be active.
+5. The console type must be correctly set to either the Switch 1 or one of the Switch 2 options.

 ### Instructions